vinodkd/guts/src/book/01_size.md

 For a small program like the one above, this is fine, but for any non-trivial codebase we cannot expect to get a true count of atomic statements without some medium-to-high complexity parsing of the source - something that might not be acceptable in all cases.
 If we instead took the shortcut of just considering line 1 a single statement, its size is 1.
 So: we can take one of two stances to answer Question #1:

 1. __The Simple Way__: A statement is whatever appears between two statement separators per the language's grammar.
-2. __The Exact Way__: A statement is quite literally the simplest statement that could be written in the language; any time you can convert a statement in the language's grammer into a set of smaller statements within that same grammar that effectively does the same thing, it cannot be considered an atomic _Statement_.
-Its a Compound Statement; and the size of such a statement is the sum of the sizes of all the atomic statements that replace it.
+2. __The Exact Way__: A statement is quite literally the simplest statement that could be written in the language; any time you can convert a statement in the language's grammar into a set of smaller statements within that same grammar that effectively does the same thing, it cannot be considered an atomic _Statement_.
+It's a Compound Statement; and the size of such a statement is the sum of the sizes of all the atomic statements that replace it.

 The Simple way is good in that it is easily applicable - both manually and with tools; and bad in that expressive languages can "pack a lot of wallop" into a single complicated statement (I'm looking at you, APL) which will not be represented truthfully in the size of the program.
 But it can be considered the next incremental step to counting SLOC - with the statement separator replacing the newlines.